appology/nearley-template/README.md

 Your own DSL, in javascript, in a nice reusable package!

-Created with ♡ by Appology
+Crafted with ♡ by Appology

 Made possible by the *super awesome* [nearley](https://nearley.js.org/) parser toolkit.